mitogen-hq/mitogen/docs/howitworks.rst

     `ssh1` requires an `ADD_ROUTE` for `ssh2`, and both `ssh1` and `sudo1`
     require an `ADD_ROUTE` for `sudo2`, as neither directly dealt with its establishment.

+Slaves that have ever been used to create a descendent child context also listen on the following handles:

+.. data:: econtext.core.GET_MODULE

+    As with master's ``GET_MODULE``, except this implementation (`:py:class:econtext.master.ModuleForwarder`) serves responses using
+    :py:class:`econtext.core.Importer`'s cache before forwarding the request to its parent context.
+The response is cached by each context in turn before being forwarded on to the slave context that originally made the request.
+    In this way, the master need never re-send a module it has already sent to a direct descendant.

 Additional handles are created to receive the result of every function call